The Common House Spider

 Controlling House Spiders

-Common ways of controlling spiders include reducing clutter, cleaning regularly, sealing entry points, proper landscaping, pest control services. (link all of these to the below spots on the page)
+Common ways of controlling spiders include reducing clutter, cleaning regularly, sealing entry points, proper landscaping, pest control services.

 Reduce Clutter: